 The Italian summer holiday, Ferragosto, is one of our favorite times of year.
-It's every August 15th and even when we're not in Italy, we still love to celebrate.
-Like 4th of July in the US, seemingly the whole country of Italy takes the day off to celebrate.
+It's every August 15th and even when we're not in Italy we still celebrate.
+Like 4th of July in the United States, seemingly the whole country of Italy takes the day off to celebrate Ferragosto.
 And for most people that means escaping the summer heat on the beach with friends and Italian cocktails.